The Housing Crisis Propaganda Machine

 In addition, demolishing large swaths of single-family housing for apartments will harm renters’ ability to become homeowners and build wealth since less single-family housing stock will be available.

 Perhaps even more alarming, the aggressive push by politicians and the real estate industry to turn individuals, especially people of color, into permanent renters will create a massive transfer of wealth — and with that political power — that benefits those who will own the apartments: corporate landlords and other major real estate companies.”
 (LA Progressive article entitled; “Why Do Politicians Want To Take Away Homeownership From Communities Of Color?”)

 Moreover, land use deregulation typically includes excessive up-zoning and elimination of development standards (height, parking, set-backs, Floor Area Ratio – FAR, etc.).
 In addition, deregulation takes away local control, democratic public engagement, and due process, such as public hearings and environmental analysis.
 No longer does the local city council, with residents’ input, make decisions.
 Instead, real estate investors and developers determine where and how much housing growth will occur, with no regard for local conditions, capacity, or adverse impacts.

-The subsequent housing densification, population growth, and revision of development standards increase the risk of adverse impacts on public health and safety, traffic congestion, infrastructure, utilities (water supply), public services (schools), views, sunlight, privacy, neighborhood character, and quality of life.
+The subsequent housing densification, population growth, and revision of development standards increase the risk of adverse impacts on the environment, public health and safety, traffic congestion, infrastructure, utilities (water supply), public services (schools), views, sunlight, privacy, neighborhood character, and quality of life.